 Are you actually doing things you enjoy or just sitting around all the time, never leaving the house?

 Do you only socialize with your partner’s friends?

-Has he/she convinced you that none of your family or friends cares about you, that he/she is the only one who loves you?
+Have they convinced you that none of your family or friends cares about you, that your partner is the only one who loves you?

-How does he/she react when you are with other people or when you pay attention to others?
+How do they react when you are with other people or when you pay attention to others?

 If you are not “allowed” by your partner to do the things you like or see the people you love, it is a red flag of abusive behavior.

 The best advice in this situation is to listen to what your friends and family are telling you.
 You may not agree, but they only have your best interests and safety at heart.
 You may not be ready to leave the relationship or you may be too afraid to attempt it because of your partner’s threats.
 Don’t dismiss the jealousy, isolation and control as something that will get better if you just spend more time together.
 Abuse escalates.
 An abuser wants to have complete control of you.